Lee Pressman: Under Philip Murray 1940–1948

 In 1947, Pressman became involved in passage of the Taft-Hartley Act.
 In January 1947, he appeared on "New York Times radio" station WQXR-FM with US Senator Carl A. Hatch, former National War Labor Board chairman William Hammatt Davis, and General Precision Equipment Corporation general counsel Robert T. Rinear, to debate the topic "Do we need new labor laws?"
 While endorsing a Truman commission plan, he attacked any labor legislation passed hastily ahead of the commission's results, saying, "Judging from the bills now before Congress, their purpose is merely to penalize labor organizations."
 Senator Hatch agreed with him that severe wage cuts in terms of real wages and increased cost of living would not find resolutions in terms of legislation that addresses only jurisdictional disputes or secondary boycotts.
 "We need additional and new laws on all phases of the general problem of labor-management," Hatch said.
 Again in January 1947, on the topic of the related Portal to Portal Act of 1947, publicly before the US Senate Judiciary Committee, he urged Congress to make that act a simple authorization to employers and unions to settle portal claims through collective bargaining, while prohibiting management from attempting such settlements with individual workers at the "economic mercy" of employers.
-Further, he urged Congress to use the US Supreme Court's definition of "work" as activities of an employe which required physical or mental exertion for an employer's benefit and under an employer's control.
+Further, he urged Congress to use the US Supreme Court's definition of "work" as activities of an employee which required physical or mental exertion for an employer's benefit and under an employer's control.
 Any legislation that ended portal-to-portal claims, he said, would "most seriously undermine" and in fact threatened "the entire future, operation" of the 1938 Fair Labor Standards Act.
 Again at month's end, he attacked labor curb bills in Congress during a speech before the University of Cincinnati Lawyers Institute.
 He said: Where parties agree to union security, what objection can there be?
 Nine million workers are now covered by such contracts.
 The status of the union under the Wagner Act established the obligation not to discriminate against non-members.
 Why should not all employees, therefore, have an obligation to become members? ...
 The anti-trust law stating that the service of the human being is a commodity is a negation of the Constitution, of the 1918 Clayton Act and the [1932] Norris-La Guardia Act ...
 The employer's right of free speech is fully protected ...
 The act has not created inequality between employers and employees for collective bargaining.
 The fairness of the Labor Board has been established by decisions of the Supreme Court ...
 [A compulsory] "cooling-off period" [would] actually discourage collective bargaining ...
 There is adequate protection in State courts for breach of collective bargaining agreements.
 Federal legislation will limit the protection labor unions now have under the anti-injunction statute.
 Litigation for alleged breach of contract is negation of collective bargaining and would merely clutter up the courts.
 He also asserted that labor unions do not constitute monopolies, compared with industrial combines.